Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 Students decide to take temporary withdrawal for a range of reasons.
 These can include health, family, academic and financial concerns.

-On this page, you will find detailed information on some of the aspects to consider and how you may be impacted.
 This information may also be applicable if you have been temporarily withdrawn by your School Student Progress Panel (SSPP).

 The deadlines for withdrawal for the 2024/25 academic year are:

-- Undergraduates – 11 April 2025
+- Undergraduate and PGCE students – 11 April 2025

 - Postgraduates – 27 June 2025